 What time can I arrive?

-The walk starts at 1.30pm and we ask you to get there with plenty of time to park, hand in your sponsorship money and collect your Men's Walk T-shirt.
+The walk starts at 9.30am however we ask you arrive between 8.00am and 8.30am to get there with plenty of time to park, hand in your sponsorship money and collect your Men's Walk T-shirt.

 Can I bring my dog?

 Unfortunately due to the no dogs policy at the Exeter Chiefs Stadium we cannot allow your four legged friends to join you on the walk.

 Do I need to raise a certain amount of money?

 We have not set a minimum sponsorship amount that you need to raise, we do ask that you raise as much as you can!
 We will send you a sponsorship form when you register for the event.
 Alternatively, email us to request a sponsorship form.
 There are lots of great tips for raising money and on setting up an online justgiving page on the Fundraising Ideas page on this website.
 Check out our fundraising Ideas page for easy and fun fundraising tips and ideas.